23rd World Scout Jamboree: Collaborations

 The World Scout Jamboree worked with Canon, a main sponsor.
 Four live action cameras were set around the camp, and Canon had a stall in the science activity module.
 The company also lent out 10 EOS kissx8i DSLR cameras (currently not on the market) to the young correspondent program.

 Subcamps

-Each Town contained four subcamps each consisting of 2,000 Scouts with its own programme of activities.
+Each Jamboree hub contained four subcamps, each consisting of 2,000 scouts with their own programme of activities.
 The subcamps were named after notable mountains in Japan.
 Within the subcamps each unit consisted of 4 patrols; a patrol consisting of 9 youth and 1 adult.
 The three hubs were: